chiaraco/HABiC/README.md

 ## Transcriptomics data preprocessing
-When using transcriptomics data, validation datasets are prealably homogenised with the train dataset with MatchMixeR algorithm (https://doi.org/10.1093/bioinformatics/btz974).
+When using transcriptomics data, validation datasets are prealably homogenised with the train dataset using MatchMixeR algorithm (https://doi.org/10.1093/bioinformatics/btz974).
 The script for homogenisation is available in [preprocessing.R](preprocessing.R).